●One ticket is required per vehicle.●Allows entry for one of up to 6m in length.●Price include a contribution to Sakura Conservation.

 Preserving the Beauty of Mt.
 Shiude for Future Generations

-View from the Summit Observation Deck in 2010 (now pruned significantly).
+View from the Summit Observation Deck in 2010 (significantly pruned since then)

 An older tree toppled by a typhoon

-While the trees are recovering, the scenery on the mountaintop will not be the same as in previous years.
-We appreciate your cooperation and support as we await the return of a healthy, vibrant Mt.
-Shiude.
+While the trees recover, the scenery at the summit will not be the same as in previous years.

 Your Ticket Includes a Contribution to Sakura Conservation